rolling-scopes-school/tasks/react/modules/tasks/final.md

 ### Header

 - The header should be sticky.
 The moment it becomes sticky (if there is a scroll on a page) should be animated: color can be changed or its height can become smaller.
 [Animated sticky header](https://www.youtube.com/watch?v=hR8UW5CvYgw)
-- Link to Welcome page
+- Link to the Main page
 - Control that allows user to switch the language
 - Sign Out button - signs user out